allwinrajan/allwinrajan/README.md

 - 🌟 Frontend Technologies **HTML | CSS**

-- 🌟 My projects & Intern are
+- 🌟 My Intern are
--Technology : HTML,CSS,JAVA
+During my internship at Flipkart, I designed and implemented a user-friendly console-based UI using HTML, CSS, and Java, enhancing user data management through efficient input, retrieval, and updates.

--Description : During my internship at Flipkart, I contributed to building a console-based application by focusing on the user interface.
-I designed and implemented the UI, ensuring it was user-friendly, while leveraging Java to manage backend interactions.
+- 🌟 My projects are
--Impact : The project improved user data management by providing a streamlined interface for efficient data input, retrieval, and updates.
+During my Academic , The Hazardous Gas Detection Dashboard is a web-based application utilizing HTML, CSS, and LSTM networks to monitor and predict hazardous gas levels in real-time, enhancing safety and health standards in high-risk environments.

 - 📫 How to reach me [alvinirudayarajan@gmail.com](alvinirudayarajan@gmail.com)